josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 Students abroad may recognise:

-- the structure of competitive exams;
+- competitive examinations;
 - coaching culture;
 - rank pressure;
-- family expectations.
+- family expectations;
+- the effect of institutional failure upon years of preparation.

 They may act as: